-Arriving to Siurana, Spain’s climbing haven, was the same as arriving to Mecca for my husband.
+Arriving to Siurana, Spain’s climbing heaven was the same as arriving in Mecca for my husband.
 He wasn’t the only one drawn to this place.
-Within three minutes of our arrival and check in into our Siurana Camping Mobile Home, the owners told us that Sasha Gerzha, one of the world’s champions of climbing is in the bungalow right behind us.
+Within three minutes of our arrival and check-in into our Siurana Camping Mobile Home, the owners told us that Sasha Gerzha, one of the world’s champions of climbing, is in the bungalow right behind us.

 These names may not mean much to people outside of the climbing world.
 However, they hold the same weight as, let’s say, meeting Shaun White on the slopes while snowboarding, or Kelly Slater while surfing.